 1. Ask for Feedback

 Customer service is about giving customers what they want.
-So, the first thing you have to do is to find out what they want.
-And the best way to do so is by asking them.
-If you check on your customers regularly, you may identify your weakness and correct them before your customers start to resent it.
+So, the first thing you have to do is find out what they want.
+The best way to do so is by asking them.
+If you check on your customers regularly, you may identify your weaknesses and correct them before your customers start to resent you.

 2. Announce Your Mistakes Before Customers Find Out

-Have you identified a problem in your product, service or operations?
-It is better than your customers hear about it directly from you instead of finding out themselves.
-Admitting your mistake, apologizing, fixing the issue quickly, and/or offering a discount to compensate for their inconvenience can help you earn your customer’s trust, avoid bad PR, and ensure that the customers do not go anywhere.
+Have you identified a problem in your product, service, or operations?
+It is better that your customers hear about it directly from you instead of finding out themselves.
+Admitting your mistake, apologizing, fixing the issue quickly, and/or offering a discount to compensate for their inconvenience can help you earn your customers’ trust, avoid bad PR, and ensure that the customers do not go anywhere.

 3. Reward Customer Loyalty

 Offering rewards for regular business is a good loyalty-building tool.
-Loyalty programs demonstrate your company’s desire to reward a customer as a token of thanks.
+Loyalty programs demonstrate your company’s desire to reward customers as a token of thanks.
 You can proactively reach out to customers with offers in between purchases.
-This can be a chance for positive interaction with customers that strengthens their relationship with your company.
+This can be a chance for positive customer interaction that strengthens their relationship with your company.
 For example – you can send a discount voucher to your customers a month before their subscription with you ends, compelling them to renew the subscription.

 3. Pay Attention to What Your Customers Are Saying Online